witasekl/remcon/README.md

    admin user is disconnected.
 If it's empty string, the auto-away functionality is disabled.
 Default value is ''.

- - remcon_detect_attached_screen - If it's enabled, the script will try detect, if Irssi runs in GNU Screen and if the Screen session is attached.
+ - remcon_detect_attached_screen - If it's enabled, the script will try to detect, if Irssi runs in GNU Screen and if the Screen session is attached.
    If yes, then the script won't redirect messages to the remcon admin user and also the 'remcon_autoaway_msg' will be temporarily disabled.
 Default value is 'ON'.

 *Note: Settings are loaded after the Remcon is started.
 So if you would like to change some setting value(s) while the Remcon is running, you will have to stop